Socelor is a Place of Learning

 Learning these abstract cognitive enablers can be done, and The Science of Learning tells us exactly how they can be learned.

 Teaching based on the principles underlying The Science of Learning is different from any other formal learning experience you will have had.
-Education has become teacher focused with either short-term, perishable learning outcomes, specific organizational learning needs that change on a regular basis, or job-focused skills that were great in a world that has disappeared but are now set to expire with the next round of automation.
+Education has become teacher focused with either short-term, perishable learning outcomes, specific organizational learning needs that change on a regular basis, or job-focused skills that were great in a world that has disappeared or are current in the world for today, but are going to expire with the next round of automation.
 Through The Science of Learning, we have developed methods that have been empirically demonstrated to produce measurable and lasting valuable outcomes that will not be easily replaced by technology (if ever).